-Students interested in studying abroad should consider all aspects that might affect pursuing an education abroad experience, including their personal financial situation.
-Program costs vary greatly based on a variety of factors, and UW-Platteville Education Abroad strives to keep costs down while maintaining high-quality programs.
-Please consider the following information and resources when planning for an education abroad experience.
+If you are interested in studying abroad, you should consider factors that might affect your ability to pursue the experience, including your personal financial situation.
+Program costs vary greatly, but University of Wisconsin-Platteville Education Abroad strives to keep costs down while maintaining high-quality programs.

 - Request money, a passport, etc. as a birthday present or a holiday gift from your family.

-- Use a crowdfunding website to organize your funds and ask those close to you to help support you.
-(Example: GoFundMe)
+- Use a crowdfunding website like GoFundMe to organize your funds and ask those close to you to help.

 - Visit your local Chamber of Commerce to see if your community has any funds set aside to support students.
 In some cases, you may present on your experience in return.

-Determining how to fund an education abroad experience is a major consideration for students, so planning your finances early can help alleviate financial concerns later.
-While there are additional costs incurred with many education abroad programs, many students do not consider how much they already spend for a semester here in the U.S. Comparing costs can often help determine how realistic the program cost is for personal budgets.
+While there are additional costs incurred with education abroad programs, you need to consider how much you already spend for a semester here in the U.S. Comparing costs can help determine how realistic the program cost is for your personal budget.

-Then find your program(s) of interest and access additional information on estimated costs and fill in the estimated program and out-of-pocket costs.
+Then find your program(s) of interest and fill in additional information on estimated program and out-of-pocket costs.
 This will help you make the decision right for you.